bbbdragon/python-pype-lang/README.md

 There is a good LISP library in Python called hy, although seems to have some perfomance issues.
 Pype will never be Lisp, ever.
 To paraphrase the Zefiro Anejo motto, "hasta el repl, es una obra de arte".
 Lisp is a work of art.
 Lisp is Mozart.
 Use it if you can.
 Or use pype.

 I think there are three main benefits to using pype over these .
 First, you have the richness of Python (pandas, numpy, scikit-learn, various Neural Network libraries) at your fingertips, without having to enclose them in microservices.
 Second, you can embed pype into any python code you want.
-Thirdly, I've found that the expressions for maps, reduces, filters, etc. are actually more concise than many LISP or Clojure macros.
+Thirdly, I've found that the expressions for maps, reduces, filters, etc. are actually more concise than many LISP or Clojure expressions.

-What does this last thing mean?
+Why is conciseness valuable?
 When you're programing, there's the thought, and there's the code.
 Most of programming is going through the mental overhead of translating thought into code.
 More verbose languages require more overhead.
 But the problem is, you think more slowly, because you try a new idea, translate/implement, try another idea, translate/implement, until you get to the right idea and the right implementation.
 And, half the time, your thinking is wrong.

 Because of the implementation's succinctness, debugging pype reduces to two problems - getting the syntax right and getting the thought right.
-You can do that, or you can program C++ at an investment bank.
+In other words, it's the difference between thinking for 15 minutes and coding for 18 hours or coding for 30 minutes and thinking for 24 hours.
+Or you can program C++ at an investment bank.
 It's your life.

 * "Is pype readable?"